 Click view details for more information about the impacted clients.
 The Impacted Clients page displays the user name, host name, client MAC address, SSID, and manufacturer of the client.
-To troubleshoot the client, click the Client Troubleshooting icon () to generate the client.

-details report, click the Client Details icon () on the Impacted Clients page.
+To troubleshoot the client, click the Client Troubleshooting icon ( details report, click the Client Details icon () on the Impacted Clients page.
 You can search for impacted clients by the client MAC address and manufacturer.